CloudCannon/cossidae-hugo-template/content/docs/_index.md

 weight: 2
 draft: false
 ---
-The majority of Rosey configuration happens in your static HTML, which is read and transformed by Rosey.
-In most places, configuration values are in the form of `data-rosey*` attributes placed on your elements.

-## Tagging your first layout
+To create a new Alto site and deploy it immediately to CloudCannon, click here.

+## Creating new site pages

-For this guide we'll work through a single example: translating the page title on the homepage of an Eleventy site.
+For this guide we'll work through a single example: creating a new page on Alto within CloudCannon, and ensuring it's shown in the correct place in your navigation bar.&nbsp;

+homepage of an Eleventy site.
 The concepts apply to any static site generator, so adjust the files you're editing to match your workflow.

 Our simple site has a single index page, which is configured to use a `home` layout.
 In our home layout, we'll tag each instance of our title with a `data-rosey` attribute.

-{{<diffcode>}}
+{{< diffcode >}}
 ```html
 ---
 # _includes/layouts/home.liquid